HilmiZuhri/Laptop-recommender-system-using-FastText-and-Random-Forest/README.md

 Place the `web` folder inside your local server directory (e.g., XAMPP or Laragon), then access it through your browser.

 ---

-## 🎓 Academic Context

-This project was developed as part of an undergraduate thesis in Computer Science, focusing on the implementation of NLP techniques for text-based recommendation systems.

----

-If you would like, I can also create:

-* A more **research-paper styled version** (for academic submission)
-* A more **technical portfolio-focused version**
-* Or a shorter, cleaner version optimized for GitHub recruiters**

-Just tell me which one you prefer 👍